db47h/go-decnumber/README.md

 (i.e. context independent).
 However, \**res*, the decNumber structure that will hold the result, has to have enough storage space to hold the precision specified in the decContext *set*.

-In a top-down functional programming model, this is not a serious issue.
-However, with goroutines flying all over the place, this can get messy.
-This lead to a few design choices in the go implementation.
-I also tried to make the API as Go-like as I could:
+One of the major problems a programmer may have when working with the decNumber library is keeping track of which decNumber was created to work with which decContext (i.e. with enough storage space for that context).
+We tried several approaches to get rid of this context parameter in the Go implementation, but with no success.
+Suggestions welcome!

+Note that this is a non-issue for applications using a fixed precision, while applications that require dynamic precision can leverage the dec.NumberPool facility to keep track of their working context and free Number list with a single variable.

+# Go implementation details

 - Contexts are created with a immutable precision (i.e. number of digits).
 If one needs to change precision on the fly, discard the existing context and create a new one with the required precision.
-- Numbers are created by a method of Context.
-- From a programming standpoint, any Number is a valid operand in arithmetic operations, regardless of the settings or existence of its creator Context (not to be confused with having a valid value in a given arithmetic operation).
+- From a programming standpoint, any initialized Number is a valid operand in arithmetic operations, regardless of the settings or existence of its creator Context (not to be confused with having a valid value in a given arithmetic operation).
-- Numbers hold a pointer to the Context that created them.
 - Arithmetic functions are Number methods.
 The value of the receiver of the method will be set to the result of the operation.
 For example:

-	n.Add(x, y) // n = x + y
+	n.Add(x, y, context) // n = x + y

 - Arithmetic methods always return the receiver in order to allow chain calling:

-	n.Add(x, y).Multiply(n, z) // n = (x + y) * z
+	n.Add(x, y, context).Multiply(n, z, context) // n = (x + y) * z

-- Using the same Number as operand and result, like in `n.Multiply(n, n)`, is legal and will not produce unexpected results.
+- Using the same Number as operand and result, like in `n.Multiply(n, n, ctx)`, is legal and will not produce unexpected results.

 ## Free-list of Numbers

-The package provides facilities for managing free-lists of numbers in order to relieve pressure on the garbage collector in computation intensive applications.
-This is in fact a simple wrapper around `sync.Pool`, or the lightweight `decnumber.Pool`, which will automatically cast the return value of `Get()` to the desired type.
+The package provides facilities for managing free-lists of Numbers in order to relieve pressure on the garbage collector in computation intensive applications.
+NumberPool is in fact a simple wrapper around a \*Context and a `sync.Pool`, or the lighter `dec.Pool`, which will automatically cast the return value of `Get()` to the desired type.

 For example:

-	ctx := decnumber.NewContext(decnumber.InitDecimal128, 0)
+	ctx := dec.NewContext(dec.InitDecimal128, 0)
+	// idomatic code for NumberPool creation
-	pool := decnumber.NumberPool(&sync.Pool{
+	pool := &dec.NumberPool{
+		&sync.Pool{
-		New: func() interface{} { return decnumber.NewNumber(ctx) },
+			New: func() interface{} { return dec.NewNumber(ctx) },
-	})
+		},
+		ctx,                             // same context as the one used in New() }
-	number := pool.Get()    // with no need to type cast to *Number defer pool.Put(number)  // idiomatic code for short lived numbers
+	number := pool.Get()                 // with no need to type cast to *Number defer pool.Put(number)               // idiomatic code for short lived numbers number.FromString("1243", pool.Context)

+Note the use of `pool.Context` on the last statement.

-The provided `decnumber.Pool` implementation is not thread safe and is only provided as a lightweight alternative to sync.Pool.
+The provided `dec.Pool` implementation is not thread safe and is only provided as a lightweight alternative to sync.Pool.

-Note that for pooled numbers, and numbers with a pending deferred `Put()`, there is a dependency Pool -> Number -> Context, in this order.
-This means that if an application needs to change its arithmetic precision on the fly, any Pool built on top of the affected Context's will need to be discarded and recreated along with the Context.
+If an application needs to change its arithmetic precision on the fly, any NumberPool built on top of the affected Context's will need to be discarded and recreated along with the Context.
 This will not affect existing numbers that can still be used as valid operands in arithmetic functions.

 ## Example scenario

 A concrete usage example of the fixed context precision and free-list management could be a calculator application where we have:

-- a global Context
-- a global pool managing a free-list of Number's
+- a global NumberPool managing a free-list of Number's and only reference to a global pool.
 - a global stack of numbers (implemented as a slice)

 For all arithmetic computations, temporary numbers, etc., we use the idiomatic `number := pool.Get()` followed by a deferred call to `pool.Put(number)`.
 To compute the addition of the top two numbers on the stack, we do the following:

 	X, Y = := globalStack.Pop2()          // pop top 2 numbers off the stack
-	result := globalPool.Get().Add(X, Y)       // Get a new Number and set it to X+Y globalPool.Put(X)                          // Put X and Y back in the pool globalPool.Put(Y)
+	result := globalPool.Get()            // Get a new Number
+	result.Add(X, Y, globalPool.Context)  // and set it to X+Y
+	globalPool.Put(X)                     // Put X and Y back in the pool globalPool.Put(Y)
 	globalStack.Push(result)              // push the result on top of the stack

-When the user requests a change in precision, the global Context is replaced by a newly created one with the requested precision and the global Pool is replaced by a new one built on top of the new Context.
+When the user requests a change in precision, we create a new Context setup for the requested precision and replace the global NumberPool with a new one referencing this new Context.
 Numbers present on the stack are kept as-is since they are still valid Numbers when used as operands in arithmetic functions.
-New operations will be performed using the new context precision since we make sure that every operation is done with a freshly created Number for its result.
+New operations will be performed using the new Context's precision since we make sure that every operation is done with a freshly created Number for its result.

 ## Threading, goroutines